timescale/docs/promscale/installation/promscale-with-timescale-cloud/docker.md

 ### Installing Promscale using Docker

 1. Run the [Promscale Connector][promscale-docker-image] container on a network named `promscale`.
-It also port forwards to port `9201` on your local system:
+Set the port forwards to port `9201` on your local system:

     ```bash
     docker run --name promscale -d -p 9201:9201 \